shmul/mule/README.md

 ### User interface

 Two different web applications are provided with Mule, *muelview* provides a rich interface, where as *scent* is oriented towards dashboard view.
+Both are best used through a webserver, like Nginx (for which sample configuration is provided) but as Mule has a simple webserver implementation can be used in standalone mode as well.

+#### Scent

+Scent provides a simple UI for viewing Mule metrics.
+It supports customizable dashboards, favourites and alerts views.

+To use Mule+scent in standalone mode, use

+   lua mule.lua -d db/my_great_db_cdb -t myserver:80 -R scent/

 #### Muleview